ksagep/fifth-milestone-project-bitcoin/README.md

 ## Unfixed bugs

-In the studies, I used mathematical calculation solutions for better understanding of dataset.
-These brought interesting outcomes but I could not solve the plotting issue.
+I could not solve the plotting issue on the dashboard.
 For plots had to provide integers in the code however I had float64.
-I did not find the proper solution for transformation so I used the math results and supported values for my studies.
+I did not find the proper solution for transformation so I insert images about the results to the dashboard link to these with checkboxes.

-After the deployment in Heroku, the plots of studies did not work properly and did not appear on the screen.
-In the page Study of annual comparison, I could not solve the transformation of date to integer.
-In the page Study of differences, I did not find a solution for match between parameter x and relevant database columns ('24h Open (USD)', 'Closing Price (USD)').

 ## Deployment